Imaicho Town 今井町

 There are many shops and businesses still housed in these wooden buildings.
-Stop in and buy some sake or soy sauce from traditional makers and take home a taste of Japan.
+Stop in and buy some sake or soy sauce from traditional breweries and take home a taste of Japan.
 Local cafes — whether in traditional or modern buildings — are a great place to take a break and look out at the streets and soak up the atmosphere.

 Get a glimpse of life in an earlier age

 Some of the houses are private homes, but others are open to the public.
 Each house that opens to the public has its own hours of operation and fees, ranging from free to several hundred yen.
 Check for details at Hanairaka.